 Side effects of the specific medication of the transplant are: decrease of defenses, with increased risk of infections and exceptionally, the appearance of tumors.
-Hypertension, diabetes, diarrhea, neurological problems, elevation of cholesterol and triglycerides, as well as osteoporosis.
+Other side effects include: hypertension, diabetes, diarrhea, neurological problems, elevation of cholesterol and triglycerides, as well as osteoporosis.
 In most cases these complications are resolved with medical treatment.

-How can I explain my children that needs a transplant?
+How can I explain to my children that he/she needs a transplant?

 Who may be candidate to a transplant?

 Transplantation can be indicated in cases of irreversible organ failure, when conservative treatments are exhausted or not available.
 The solid organs that can be currently transplanted in children are: kidney, liver, heart, intestine and lung.
 Apart from solid organs, bone marrow and other tissues can also be transplanted: heart valves, skin, bone, etc. In spite of the need of organ replacement, transplantation might be contraindicated in a minority of children with oncological diseases, sepsis or critical state.
 Every case requires individual evaluation.